 2022 BMW i4M rendered: prices, specs and release date

-A high-performance M version of the all-electric BMW i4, possibly with three motors and more than 700hp.
+A high-performance M version of the all-electric BMW i4 could be on the way, possibly with three motors and 720hp.
 Read on for more details.

 - BMW’s first all-electric M car